Distributed systems might be complicated…luckily, the concept is easy to understand!

 A distributed system begins with a task.
 Let’s pretend you need to render a video to create a finished product.

-The application, or distributed applications, managing this task — like a video editor on a client computer — splits the job into pieces.
+The application (really, the distributed applications) managing this task — like a video editor on a client computer — splits the job into pieces.
 In this simple example, the algorithm gives one frame of the video to each of a dozen different computers (or nodes) to complete the rendering.
 Once the frame is complete, the managing application gives the node a new frame to work on.
 This process continues until the video is finished and all the pieces are put back together.

 A system like this doesn’t have to stop at just 12 nodes: the job may be distributed among hundreds or thousands of nodes, turning a task that might have taken days for a single computer to complete into one that is finished in a matter of minutes.